Order with purchase order (company or institution)

 Shipping for large order

 Contact us and we will tell you the best shipping options!
-NZ Post doesn't handle packages over 25 kg; that's why there aren't any options for larger orders in the store.
+The regular couriers don't handle packages over 25 kg; that's why there aren't any options for larger orders in the store.

 I have a large 3D printer and prints a lot, can you provide filament on larger spools?

 Yes, we can!
+We have 2kg and 5kg spools, and we can provide up to 20 kg spools.
 Contact us to discuss your needs.
 The filament is extruded onto ~20 kg bulk spools, and we would be happy to sell you one of those as well.

 Are you planning to add more colours?